philippe554/excelextract/README.md

 ## How It Works: The Configuration File

-The core of `excelextract` is the JSON configuration file (e.g., `config.json`).
+The core of ExcelExtract is the JSON configuration file (e.g., `config.json`).
 This file tells the tool everything it needs to know.
 It generally contains:

 1.  **Input (`input`): Which Files to Process**